Lloyd Mullaney: Storylines

 After Steve has a one-night stand with Becky, Steve's girlfriend Michelle Connor (Kym Marsh) becomes suspicious when Steve and Lloyd's behaviour seems strange.
 Steve flees abroad to see his brother Andy (Nicholas Cochrane), so Michelle bullies Lloyd to tell her what is going on.
 He lies several times and Michelle discovers that he has been sleeping with someone else.
 Steve stays away from Michelle but Lloyd convinces Michelle that Steve is planning to propose.
-Michelle tells her brother Liam Connor (Rob James-Collier) and his wife Maria Connor (Samia Smith), but Lloyd tells her to keep quiet when Steve returns from Spain.
+Michelle tells her brother Liam Connor (Rob James-Collier) and his wife Maria Connor (Samia Longchambon), but Lloyd tells her to keep quiet when Steve returns from Spain.
 Lloyd then tells Michelle the truth, not knowing that Steve has proposed.
 Lloyd often helps bookmaker Harry Mason (Jack Ellis) and his wife Clarissa (Alexandra Boyd) when they live on the street.

 Lloyd begins attending Brazilian crunch classes with Steve's mother Liz McDonald (Beverley Callard) in an attempt to lose weight, after he enters a bet with Steve, instigated by Eileen Grimshaw (Sue Cleaver).
 Lloyd is initially reluctant but gives it a try and becomes popular with the ladies due to his looks, personality and DJ-ing skills.
 When Lloyd returns with Liz later that evening and insists on going home due to the pain, Liz's face shows she has feelings for him and is distressed to see him share a kiss under the mistletoe with Poppy Morales (Sophiya Haque), a new member of staff at The Rovers.
 Lloyd and Liz kiss in private during a dance evening at the Brazilian crunch classes.
 Upon returning to The Rovers, Lloyd brushes off Danielle and goes to the back yard to meet Liz.
 The two declare their feelings for one another, share another kiss and secretly sleep together, while Steve is working behind the bar.
 Lloyd's friendship with Steve suffers when Steve finds out about Lloyd and Liz.
 Liz and Lloyd break up when he cheats on her with Teresa.

 Following his breakup with Liz, Lloyd expresses an interest in Cheryl Gray (Holly Quin-Ankrah), a friend of Leanne Battersby's (Jane Danson).
 Lloyd pursues Cheryl, although she resists his advances.
 Lloyd later discovers that Cheryl works in a strip club.
 He later also discovers that she is married, and has a son called Russ Gray (Finton Flynn).
 Lloyd attacks the strip club owner after he sees Cheryl with a black eye, causing Cheryl to lose her job.
 She then drops the bombshell that it is her husband Chris Gray (Will Thorp), and so Lloyd offers to let her live with him.